Ride the REEL West

 A Historic and Scenic Santa Fe Horseback Ride and Film Production

-In fact, everything we did during the week was “movie” oriented, even the places we visited, such as Cathy Smith’s (she an Emmy Award winning costumer for “Son of the Morning Star”) Nambe Trading Post where she had several of her costumes from such films as “Wild Bill,” “Son of the Morning Star,” “Dances with Wolves” and more on display.
+In fact, everything we did during the week was “movie” oriented, including the places we visited, such as Cathy Smith’s (Emmy Award winning costumer for “Son of the Morning Star”) Nambe Trading Post where several of her costumes from such films as “Wild Bill,” “Son of the Morning Star,” “Dances with Wolves” and more are on display; El Rancho de las Golondrinas; Copper Canyon; the Black Dog Cantina (built and owned by Bill Mann) and more.

-My idea/concept was realized.
+Our concept of immersing our riders/actors into the production aspects of Western film making was realized.
 There was 100% client satisfaction – everyone wants to come back and do it again.
 Read the testimonials!!
-In addition to experiencing filming a movie, a final DVD of the film was provided, as well as a movie poster and Photo Album was offered to not only keep the our most excellent memories alive, but to share with family and friends.
-I don’t believe anyone walked away from this experience disappointed.
+In addition to experiencing filming a movie and working behind the scenes, a final DVD of the film was provided, as well as a movie poster and photo album was offered to not only keep our most excellent memories alive, but to share with family and friends.
+No one walked away from this experience disappointed.

-The question remains… will we offer this ride again?
-Most my rides are annual events.
-But this one is “special.”
-Special in that this was the most ambitious, most successful and most stressful event my wife Marcie and I have produced.
-It took 8 days to film and 6 weeks to edit, and in-between I worked on the music, the DVD artwork and movie poster.
-We even had a traditional movie “wrap” party… good food and some alcohol… and a few acting awards – it doesn’t get much better for a bunch of actors that braved long days, chilly, snowy, windy weather and me yelling at them all the time (“back to one!” “quiet on the set!”
+The question remains: Will we offer this movie-making experience again?
+This was both “unique” and “special.”
+Special in that this was the most ambitious, most successful and most stressful event my wife and I have produced.
+It took 8 days to film and 6 weeks to edit.
+Lots of hours went into pre-production and post-production work.
+We even had a traditional movie “wrap” party… good food and some alcohol… and a few acting awards of our own – it doesn’t get much better for a bunch of actors that braved long days, chilly, snowy, windy weather and me yelling at them all the time (“back to one!” “quiet on the set!”
 “Please be quiet!”
 “Where the heck is so-and-so for their upcoming scene?”
 “Say your lines like this!” and on-and-on).

-It isn’t easy getting all the pieces of this particular puzzle in place, such as contracting with movie studios when Hollywood is competing for the same time.
-In fact, during our film, we had to share space with Hollywood… both of us filmed at Bonanza Creek Ranch one day, and they called and asked for our full two-day time frame (thankfully I had a contract!!).
+In fact, as we were contracting with local movie studios for time to film, Hollywood was competing for the same time.
+During filming we had to share space with Hollywood… both of us filmed at Bonanza Creek Ranch one day, and they called and asked for us to give them our time frame (fortunately I had a contract!!).

-Our answer: we will consider doing this again if we can re-create the “magic” that followed us in our first endeavor.
+Our answer: Another script is being written.
+We’ll consider doing this again if we can re-create the “magic” that followed us in our first endeavor.
 All those pieces have to come back together again… and it takes a lot of time to make that happen.
-Maybe in 2018.
+We’re not sure when.
 What helped me tremendously when I was writing the original script was that all the “actors” were repeats from previous rides.
 Thirty repeats signed up within 48 hours of notifying them of this new adventure.
 I knew them, knew what they looked like, how they walked and talked… all the nuisances that makes a great on-screen character.
 Thus, each participant had a role written expressly for him/her… even the non-riders!!
 And they did not disappoint!
 They knew their lines & had rehearsed!
 I can’t imagine doing this for someone I have never met, though it can be done.
-My point: if this adventure appeals to you, consider another ride before I decide to do another movie ride.
+My point: if this adventure appeals to you, consider another ride before I decide to do the next movie ride.
 My “repeat” riders will have priority for this “special” ride… because it makes it easier for me, they know me and accept me yelling “quiet on the set” at them, and they know each other.
 The camaraderie on this set was excellent… all good friends having a great time while experiencing what few people get to experience.

 Enough about our 1st movie ride… suffice it to say, it exceeded everyone’s expectations.
 Next time I will have to raise the bar and produce a better – if not a bit shorter – film.

-Concept Behind this Santa Fe Horseback Ride and Western Film Production
+Concept Behind this idea of a Horseback Ride and Western Film Production

 I love the Old West… and certainly its history.
 As a kid, I loved to play Cowboys and Indians; always wore by favorite cowboy boots, beloved cowboy hat, fringe shirt and buscadero holster-rig and play-guns… the odor of caps being fired from my six-shooter permeated the backyard most weekends.
 It’s sort of like that now for me – ha!!